anyaevostinar/anyaevostinar.github.io/classes/111-f22/hw3.md

 ---
 layout: page
 title: HW3
-permalink: /classes/111-f22/hw3
+permalink: /classes/111-w24/hw3
 ---

 ## Logistics

-This is a paired assignment, so you should complete it with your assigned partner (same one as from HW2), if you have one, via **paired programming**.
+This is a paired assignment, so you should complete it with your assigned partner for HW3, if you have one, via **paired programming**.
 The whole time that you are working, you should both be present and actively working on the problem at hand.
 (Two brains, one keyboard.)
 Switch off the typing duties so that you each type for roughly half of the time.

 You are able to get help from many sources as detailed in the [collaboration](collaboration) policy.

-This assignment is due on Wednesday Oct 5th at 10pm.
+This assignment is due on Friday January 26th at 10pm.
 As with all assignments, you will have the opportunity to revise this assignment individually based on the feedback that you get.

 ## Goals